Plantar Fasciitis Treatment in Beverly Hills

 Those patients that experience significant acute pain, or those that are not responding to other conservative treatments may benefit from an injection.
 Steroids that are used in medicine are catabolic, this means that they break down inflammation and scar tissue.
 When there is an acute injury with inflammation to the ligament, cortisone can be used to reduce the inflammation and break down any scar tissue within the ligament.
 This can reduce the pain as well as aid in more rapid recovery.
 Dr. Soomekh may recommend this safe and often therapeutic injection as an adjunct to conservative therapy; it is not meant to replace it.
 Cortisone injections may be helpful for some patients, and may not work for others.
 A common misconception about cortisone injections is that they can “wear off.”
 These injections do not “ware off.”
 When an injection helps the patient, it has done its job and is absorbed and metabolized by the body.
 In situations when the heel pain returns after some time, it is considered a new injury to the ligament, not because the cortisone stopped working.
 Dr. Soomekh performs these injections under ultrasound guidance for accuracy.

-This advanced treatment is made up of treated human amniotic membrane and umbilical cord tissue.
-These tissues have special properties that can regenerate tissues.
+This advanced treatment is made up of human chorionic plate of the placenta of a healthy, full-term pregnancy.
+These tissues have special properties that can augment tissues.
 The cells in this tissue are rich in healing factors like collagen, fibronectin, hyaluronic acid, and growth factors.
 These factors can help to decrease inflammation and regenerate new healthy tissues.
 The injection placed into the damaged portion of the plantar fascia, approached from the side of the heel.
 Dr. Soomekh performs these injections under ultrasound guidance for accuracy.
-Dr. Soomekh is one on only a few specialist with experience using this advanced stem cell therapy.
+Dr. Soomekh is one on only a few specialist with experience using this advanced cell therapy.

 Platelet Rich Plasma (PRP) Therapy for Chronic Plantar Fasciitis: